bethurban/my-comps-client/README.md

 New app name?

 TO ASK:
+How to only run getComps and getSearchImage if getSearch succeeds?
+Possible to hide an image tag if image is broken?
+How to flip cards back to front on reload?
 How to use Google login to update loggedin state?
-How to only run getComps and getSearchImage if getSearch succeeds?